tslamic/learn-kotlin-native/hello-libcurl.md

 $ curl-config --libs
 ```

 The output is the linking information we need in the definition file.
 If you didn't install the library, it might be as simple as `-lcurl`.
 If you did install it, it might look like `-L/usr/local/lib -lcurl -lldap -lz`.
-Copy it, and add it to the definitiona file as a `linkerOpts` value, so your `libcurl.def` looks like this:
+Copy it, and add it to the definition file as a `linkerOpts` value, so your `libcurl.def` looks like this:

 ```bash
 headers = /absolute/path/to/your/curl/curl.h